-It is clear that, depending on the library screens towards compounds with a particular physicochemical parameter could actually be detrimental and decrease the diversity of finding new anti-TB drugs.
+Depending on the library screens towards compounds with a particular physicochemical parameter could be detrimental and decrease the diversity in finding new anti-TB drugs.

 4 comments: